Guidelines for Authors

 2.3.1 Reporting Checklist

-Case reports should include an ethical statement indicating whether written consent has been obtained from the subject (or their parent / guardian).
-See the ““3.7.3 Ethical Statement”” section for details.
+An ethical statement indicating whether written consent has been obtained from the subject (or their parent / guardian) is required for both case report and case series.
+See the “3.7.3 Ethical Statement” section for details.

 2.4 Mini Reviews